 Can Know Your Customer (KYC) automation for banks put an end to terrorism financing and money laundering?

 However, identifying customers’ real identities comes with many challenges.
 The traditional process is time-consuming and inefficient and has been exploited by ill-willed customers providing false identities.
 All these factors result in longer turnaround times, low customer satisfaction, and high costs for banks.
-This is why KYC in banking is a sensitive task.
+This is why KYC is a sensitive task in banking.

 Fortunately, the KYC process for banks can be automated with sophisticated technologies.
 But before we dive in and discover these technologies, let’s first explore why KYC automation for banks is necessary, and what exactly is required.